-Murphy and Sweeney endorse Mazzeo for state senate
+Murphy and Sweeney endorse Mazzeo for state Senate

-Governor Phil Murphy and Senate President Steve Sweeney on Tuesday announced their endorsement of Assemblyman Vince Mazzeo, D-Atlantic, in his candidacy for State Senate in the second legislative district.
+Gov. Phil Murphy and Senate President Steve Sweeney on Tuesday announced their endorsement of Assemblyman Vince Mazzeo, D-Atlantic, in his candidacy for state Senate in the 2nd Legislative District.

-The second legislative district race opened up recently when incumbent Republican Chris Brown said he would not seek re-election this year.
+The 2nd District race opened up recently when incumbent Republican Chris Brown said he would not seek reelection this year.

-“As a small business owner and a veteran lawmaker, he’s been a tireless advocate for the middle class and Main Street,” said Governor Murphy.
+“As a small business owner and a veteran lawmaker, he’s been a tireless advocate for the middle class and Main Street,” Murphy said.

 Brown has endorsed Polistina to succeed him.